cis110/cis110.github.io/policies/collaboration_policies.md

 This semester presents many additional challenges for students, so the course staff is taking steps to design a remote learning environment that offers students enough support and structure without exceeding a workload that would be expected during a more typical semester.
 We urge students to take advantage of the support available (Office Hours, Review Sessions, or reaching out for additional support if needed) so that the incentive to violate collaboration policies remains as low as possible.

 On the homework assignments, we use automated "cheat-checking" software to help detect plagiarism and inappropriate collaboration.
 This software is very, very effective.
+We are able to reliably detect all sorts of violations beyond just direct copying from another student or source.
 According to the Annual Report of the Penn Office of Student Conduct, there were 127 referrals for undergraduate academic misconduct in 2013–2014.
 55 of these cases, or nearly 45%, were referred from CIS 110.
 By taking the collaboration policy as seriously as the course staff does, you will not only help reduce this number, but you will also help yourself and your fellow students learn more effectively.

 ---